jnduli/blog_jnduli.co.ke/content/drafts/ssh_and_server.rst

 ==============
 SSH forwarding is where the private key used to login to the server, can be used by the server to perform some tasks.
-This is useful in CI/CD, or when working with git on some server.
+This is useful in CI/CD, or when working with git on a server(Need to push to a repository on github).

-To enable this, edit the ~/.ssh/config file from the locatl machine and add:
+To enable this, edit the ~/.ssh/config file from the local machine and add:

 .. code-block:: bash